SBCURLEY/wsaa-assignments/README.md

 <br>

-I imported the required libraries.
+I imported the required libraries as described in dependencies above.

--`requests` is used to send HTTP requests to the API.
+-`requests`

--`from github import Github` imports the `Github` class from the `PyGithub` library, which is used to interact with GitHub's API.
+-`from github import Github`

--`from config import config as cfg` imports a config dictionary from a file named `config.py`, containing the token. (`config.py` is in `.gitignore`so the sensitive information is not committed to Github)
+-`from config import config as cfg`

 <br>